vocascan/documentation/docs/contributing/translations.md

   `you solved {{percentage}}% of the vocabulary correctly!` should have the placeholder `{{percentage}}`, the `%`- sign and the `!` at the end.

 - Address the user directly.
-(In German the "du" form)
+(In German, the "du" form)

   `You can create vocab cards while deciding which package and group they belong to.` uses the "you" - form.
 And in German the "du" - form.